To qualify for this position, applicants must meet all requirements by the closing date of the announcement.

 HOW YOU WILL BE EVALUATED:

-After the vacancy announcement closes, applicants are evaluated against the questionnaire responses and placed in the appropriate quality group.
+After the vacancy announcement closes, reviewed applications are evaluated against the questionnaire responses and placed in the appropriate quality group.
 Qualified veterans will be afforded preference by being placed at the top of the appropriate quality group.
 Qualifying Veterans with a service-connected disability of 10% or more will be placed at the top of the best qualified group.
 The best qualified group is the first to be referred to the hiring facility for further consideration and possible interview.
 The remaining groups may be referred based on the number of applicants available.